 With the highest growth rate of all industries, the Bureau of Labor Statistics projects the emergence of more than 9 million healthcare jobs by 2024.
 For those with a background in information technology or healthcare, earning a graduate certificate in health informatics online is a direct path to professional advancement.
 This guide details how to earn a health informatics certificate and discusses career paths available to graduates, which merge computer science with clinical technology.

-What are the best health informatics programs of 2020?
+What are the Best Graduate Certificate in Health Informatics Programs?
 Here are our top 10:

 |1||University of South Florida||Tampa, FL|

 |3||University of West Florida||Pensacola, FL|

 |4||Rutgers, The State University of New Jersey||New Brunswick, NJ|

 |6||University of North Florida||Jacksonville, FL|

 What Will I Learn in an Online Graduate Certificate in Health Informatics?

 The following sample curriculum highlights courses common to most graduate certificate in health informatics online programs.
 While courses vary by program, some topics are integral to health informatics studies.
 Each of the following courses provides students with skills necessary for careers in health informatics.